 6-8 drops Tea Tree Essential oil or Lavender Essential Oil*

 Blend well.
 Use as you would commercial hand sanitizer.
-In addition to the alcohol’s germ-fighting capabilities, all three listed essential oils contain antibacterial properties as well.
+In addition to the alcohol’s germ-fighting capabilities, both listed essential oils contain antibacterial properties as well.

 *Be sure you use ESSENTIAL Oils, Not Fragrance Oils!
 The rubbing alcohol can be found in the pharmacy area of most big box stores such as Walmart, Target, etc or even at the dollar store.
 They’re about .75-$1 per bottle.